 Two Motivational Drivers of Political Discussion: Consistency and Understanding

-A recurring theme in the study of mass political behavior is the degree to which the decision of citizens regarding which messages they choose to encounter is primarily informed by their political beliefs (e.g., Iyengar & Hahn, 2009; Stroud, 2011) or rather driven by other factors than one’s overt political preferences (e.g., Messing & Westwood, 2012).
+A recurring theme in the study of mass political behavior is the degree to which the decisions that citizens make regarding which messages they choose to encounter is primarily informed by their political beliefs (e.g., Iyengar & Hahn, 2009; Stroud, 2011) or rather driven by other factors than one’s overt political preferences (e.g., Messing & Westwood, 2012).
 What underlies these contrasting perspectives is the distinction, broadly conceived, between different psychological motivations based on cognitive consistency vs. understanding principles (Holbert, Weeks, & Esralew, 2013).
 Based on the cognitive consistency principle, for instance, balance-theoretic frameworks reveal that individuals disproportionately seek out attitudinally congruent information (e.g., Iyengar & Hahn, 2009; Stroud, 2011).
 In contrast, the principle of understanding posits that people desire to accurately understand and make sense of the world (Holbert et al., 2013).
 From this angle, it is conceivable that those who have a higher understanding motivation are likely to seek out and to carefully process relevant information, regardless of its potential valence.
 This is indeed in line with the findings that need for cognition (Cacioppo et al., 1996) or accuracy motivations (Valentino et al., 2009) positively predict a host of information seeking behaviors.

 Within the context of the current study, we expect that messages written by those who have higher consistency motivations will communicate strong, clear partisan information (Ahn, Huckfeldt, & Ryan, 2014).
 Based on their added value of its partisan nature, such messages are then disproportionately more likely to be the target of others’ message selection behaviors, considering the widespread preferences towards attitudinally congruent information in general public (Garrett & Stroud, 2014).
 In contrast, those with higher understanding motivations (such as those with high need for cognition) are less likely to be expressive of their partisan viewpoints, not least they are prone to make more considerate judgements concerning pros and cons from diverse political perspectives (e.g., Rudolph & Popp, 2007).
 Since their messages are less likely to contain strong, one-sided partisan information, they are less likely to be a target of message selection behaviors.